aigc-apps/EasyAnimate/README.md

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

 What's New:
+- Updated to version 4, supporting a maximum resolution of 1024x1024, 144 frames, 6 seconds, and 24fps video generation.
+It also supports larger resolutions of 1280x1280 with video generation at 96 frames.
+Supports the generation of videos from text, images, and videos.
+A single model can support arbitrary resolutions from 512 to 1280 and supports bilingual predictions in Chinese and English. [ 2024.08.15 ]
 - Support ComfyUI, please refer to [ComfyUI README](comfyui/README.md) for details. [ 2024.07.12 ]
 - Updated to v3, supports up to 720p 144 frames (960x960, 6s, 24fps) video generation, and supports text and image generated video models. [ 2024.07.01 ]
 - ModelScope-Sora "Data Directors" creative sprint has been annouced using EasyAnimate as the training backbone to investigate the influence of data preprocessing.
 Please visit the competition's [official website](https://tianchi.aliyun.com/competition/entrance/532219) for more information. [ 2024.06.17 ]